Cryptocurrencies are becoming mainstream, with investors across the spectrum, from retail to institutional, looking to gain exposure.

 The price of ‘cryptos’ like Bitcoin have risen dramatically.
-In 2011, one bitcoin was worth less than $1 but by 2017, it was worth nearly $20,000.
-Since then the price has been very volatile, offering excellent opportunities for trading in both rising and falling market conditions.
+In 2011, one bitcoin was worth less than $1 but by 2017, it was worth nearly $20'000 and today it is above $40'000.
+Since the price has been very volatile, it offers interesting trading opportunities in both rising and falling market conditions.

 Trading Cryptocurrency CFDs

 FlowBank offers trading on cryptocurrency CFDs with other asset classes in one account.
 Contracts for Difference or CFDs, as they are commonly referred to, are derivative instruments that enable traders to speculate on a wide range of financial markets, without taking direct ownership of the underlying asset.

 The cryptocurrencies are traded as pairs against regular currencies.
 For example Bitcoin, the most famous ‘crypto’ is traded as

 BTC/USD – Bitcoins valued in US dollars

 There is no need to obtain an account with a Bitcoin exchange or a bitcoin wallet to trade.
 FlowBank takes the cryptocurrency price from the most reliable exchanges as well as the CME futures prices for Bitcoin.

 A cryptocurrency trading CFD example

 Using CFDs to trade cryptocurrencies offers the flexibility of taking a position on whether Bitcoin rises or falls without having to actually own any Bitcoin.
 This means that there are more trading opportunities available, as profit can be made from buying or selling cryptocurrencies.

 The main cost when trading a cryptocurrency CFD is the spread.
 The spread is the difference between the price you can buy at and the price you can sell at.
 For example, the price for Bitcoin may be bid 6000 / offer 6050, which means a spread of 50.